noteandmark/quotegen/README.md

 edit the quote, accept or delete it.
 It is also specified: publish immediately or postpone.*

+*For each quote, we use the Google API to look for an image.
+You can choose from 10 (optional) suggested images.*

 ---
 *Technologies used:*
 - Java20, Spring Boot